Anasshahidd21/ImageRepository/readme.md

 ## Running instructions
 -   Clone the repo
 -   cd shopify
+-   **V IMPORTANT: ** Make sure to add .env file in the root folder [I removed it to not show sensitive information].
+You can download it from here: [env](https://drive.google.com/drive/folders/1qsTvZjG3ugx8yY8oAbLX50wIGKWj9LyC?usp=sharing)
 -   run the command `npm install`
 -   run the command `npm run dev`
 -   Wait until the application says `Connected to Database`